Soberish

-Soberish is the seventh studio album from American singer, Liz Phair.
+Soberish is the seventh studio album from American singer Liz Phair.
 It is her first studio album in close to eleven years since 2010's Funstyle and was preceded by five singles: "Good Side", "Hey Lou", "Spanish Doors", "In There", and "The Game".
 The album was released on June 4, 2021, and is produced by Brad Wood.

 Background

 Soberish—slated for release in 2020, but eventually released on June 4, 2021—was Liz Phair's first record of entirely new material in eleven years and her first studio album under Chrysalis Records.
-The album has been described by Pitchfork as "highly-anticipated" and was included on Rolling Stones list of the most anticipated albums of 2021.
+The album was described by Pitchfork as "highly-anticipated" and was included on Rolling Stones list of the most anticipated albums of 2021.
 In the lead-up to the album's release, Phair was interviewed for the New Yorker.
-The album's first single "Good Side" peaked at number 24 on the Triple-A airplay chart and spent a total of 13 weeks on the chart, while 'Spanish Doors', entered the chart at number 39.
+The album's first single "Good Side" peaked at number 24 on the Triple-A airplay chart and spent a total of 13 weeks on the chart, while "Spanish Doors" entered the chart at number 39.